celo-org/celo-monorepo/packages/docs/developer-resources/integrations/custody.md

-# Custodying Celo Assets and Tracking Balances
+# Custodying Celo Assets and Monitoring Balances

 This section is intended for Custodians, Exchanges, and other services that intend to custody Celo assets such as Celo Dollar and Celo Gold on behalf of a user.
 Generally speaking, custodying Celo Gold (cGLD), the native token on the Celo network, requires understanding the various states that cGLD can exist in at any time.
 This is to provide useful services beyond custody such as allowing users to lock up their cGLD and vote with it.
 Many of these "states" are implemented as smart contracts, and involve sending cGLD from a user owned account to a contract address.
 Thus, in order to be able to show a user's true balance, services need to be able to observe every balance changing operation and reconcile cGLD balances from all the various contracts and states cGLD can be in.